 Visiting Artist | July 9 - 23, 2018

+March Under an Empty reign will premiere in the NY Quadrille at the Joyce Theater in the Fall 2018.
 Iron Jane is set to premiere in 2019 at the Chocolate Factory Theater's new facility in Long Island City, Queens NY.